config.toml

 Scope rules

 Only include chains that Superform assigned to your validator deployment and for which you have reliable RPC access.
 A broken chain config creates observation errors for every strategy on that chain.
+Typical supported deployments include Ethereum, Base, Arbitrum, Optimism, and Polygon, but only configure the chains Superform assigned to your validator.OCR2 timing presets

-The versioned config/vN.json files define the OCR2 timing profile.
+The versionedconfig/vN.json files define the OCR2 timing profile.
 Every validator in the network must use the same version.

 v2 — high-frequency testing